siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/1220-how-to-configure-proftpd-over-ssltls-on-almalinux.md

 url: configure-proftpd-ssl-tls-almalinux
 draft: false
 tags:
   - AlmaLinux
 categories:
   - Linux
   - Linux How-to
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-toc: true
 keywords:
   - AlmaLinux
   - proftpd
-excludeSearch: false
-sidebar:
-   open: true

 featured_image: /images/almalinux.webp
 ---
 ProFTPD is a powerful and flexible FTP server that can be easily configured to secure file transfers using SSL/TLS.
 By encrypting data and credentials during transmission, SSL/TLS ensures security and confidentiality.
 This guide will walk you through the step-by-step process of setting up and configuring ProFTPD over SSL/TLS on AlmaLinux.